okeshawarz/prospectus/draft5.md

 striking amounts of heterogeneity and divergence with respect to economic outcomes.
-Research like @ganong2017 has looked at the causes of income divergence between metropolitan regions in the United States. @chetty2014 looks at the variance in intergenerational economic mobility between commuting zones.
+Research like @ganong2017 has looked at the causes of income divergence between metropolitan regions in the United States. @chetty2014 looks at the variance in inter-generational economic mobility between commuting zones.

 I say that this is a recent turn because questions of space and place have typically been relegated to peripheral questions in economics proper.